Note Identification – Music Theory

 ACEG = All Cows Eat Grass

-If you want you can make up your own or use the conventional acronyms above.
+You are free to make up your own or to use the conventional acronyms as described above.
 Use whatever method will help you to remember them.

 Notes on the Lines – To clarify this better, the following two graphics show the note names associated to the lines and the spaces of the G-clef and F-clef staves.
 I have also prepared an mp3 of these notes and the highlighted mp3 link is shown for each set of notes and labeled as such.